 How to do Makarasana

-The below cues added by yoga teachers show multiple ways to do Makarasana depending on the focus of your yoga sequence and the ability of your students.
+The below cues and yoga sequences added by yoga teachers show multiple ways to do Makarasana depending on the focus of your yoga sequence and the ability of your students.

 To view the complete steps and corresponding yoga sequence, please consider signing-up to Tummee.com yoga sequence builder that is trusted by yoga teachers worldwide to plan their yoga classes.
 Learn more.